AaGillet/academic-kickstart/content/experience/experience.md

   description = """
   PhD thesis title: *Ecomorphology and biomechanics of cetacean backbone in an evolutionary context*

-  Supervisor: Prof. Eric Parmentier (Univeristy of Liège)
+  Supervisor: Prof. Eric Parmentier (University of Liège)

   """